rieckpil/testing-spring-boot-applications-demystified/manuscript/content.md

 Starting with a new programming language is always exciting.
 However, it can be overwhelming as we have to get comfortable with the language, the tools, conventions, and the general development workflow.
 This holds true for both developing and testing our applications.

-When testing Java applications with Maven, there are several concepts and conventions to understand: Maven lifecycles, build phases, plugins, etc. With this blog post, we'll cover the basic concepts for you to understand how testing Java applications with Maven _works_.
+When testing Java applications with Maven, there are several concepts and conventions to understand: Maven lifecycles, build phases, plugins, etc. With this section post, we'll cover the basic concepts for you to understand how testing Java applications with Maven _works_.

 #### What Do We Need Maven For?